County of Santa Barbara

 COUNTY EXECUTIVE OFFICE

-Agency Formation Commission (LAFCO) File No. 24-08] and Tax Exchange Update, as follows:
+[Local Agency Formation Commission (LAFCO) File No. 24-08] and Tax Exchange Update,

-County of Santa Barbara (County) and the City of Santa Maria (City) as required by the proposed
+between the County of Santa Barbara (County) and the City of Santa Maria (City) as required

-Richards Ranch Reorganization - Annexation to the City, LAFCO File No. 24-08;
+by the proposed Richards Ranch Reorganization - Annexation to the City, LAFCO File No.

-to the County Executive Officer to seek and execute an extension agreement, if needed, with the
+authority to the County Executive Officer to seek and execute an extension agreement, if

 c) Direct staff to continue negotiating a tax exchange Agreement for Board consideration and